 State Sen. Mary Hodge (D-S.D.
 25), sponsor of the limited ammunition bill, said, “We diligently crafted these public safety laws with respect given to the Second Amendment constitutional rights of every American.
 These laws were not constructed haphazardly; they were constructed to protect us from massacres like the ones we suffered in Aurora and Newtown.
 We worked with constitutional lawyers, and studied laws that we know worked in other states.
 We can’t just sit by and do nothing while first-graders and moviegoers are being mowed down in one fell swoop with weapons equipped with large-capacity magazines.”

-Tags: 2nd Amendment Gunsmith & Shooting Supply, Background Checks, Colorado Farm Bureau, Colorado Gun-Control Laws, Colorado legislature, Colorado Outfitters Association, Dave Kopel, federally-licensed firearms retailers, FFLs, Goods for the Woods, Governor John Hickenlooper, Grand Prix Guns, Green Mountain Guns, Jensen Arms, Jerry's Outdoor Sports, magazine capacity, Magpul Industries, National Shooting Sports Foundation, NSSF, Rocky Mountain Shooters Supply, Second Amendment, Specialty Sports & Supply, State Sen. Mary Hodge
+Tags: Background Checks, Colorado Farm Bureau, Colorado Gun-Control Laws, Colorado legislature, Colorado Outfitters Association, federally-licensed firearms retailers, FFLs, Firearm Accessories, Goods for the Woods, Governor John Hickenlooper, Grand Prix Guns, Green Mountain Guns, gun rights, Industry News, Jensen Arms, Jerry's Outdoor Sports, Legal Issues, magazine capacity, Magazines, Magpul Industries, National Shooting Sports Foundation, NSSF, Rifle Ammunition, Rocky Mountain Shooters Supply, Second Amendment, Self Defense, Specialty Sports & Supply, State Sen. Mary Hodge